 Fitzroy Writers Festival

-The major annual event of the Yarra Libraries calendar, the inaugural Fitzroy Writers' Festival was held in April 2019 and featured appearances from award winning writers including Behrouz Boochani, Maxine Beneba Clarke and Carly Findlay, as well as workshops, live performances, demonstrations, food, and a marketplace for booksellers and publishers to sell their titles.
+The inaugural Fitzroy Writers' Festival was held in April 2019 and featured appearances from award winning writers including Behrouz Boochani, Maxine Beneba Clarke and Carly Findlay, as well as workshops, live performances, demonstrations, food, and a marketplace for booksellers and publishers to sell their titles.

 Bridges to Harmony